BlocProtocol/BLOC-wiki/docs/Frequently-Asked-Questions.md

   You should get unbanned after approximately 20 minutes.
 This is a good time to setup some backup pools!

-#### Q: Should I set up multiple pools?
+#### Q: Should I set up multiple pools with XMR-STAK?

 A: Yes, in case you get banned, or a pool goes down for some time, you can keep mining.
 A good amount to have would be at least three.

 #### Q: Where can I find a list of pools?

-A: [Here](../guides/mining/Pools) is a list.
+A: [Here](../mining/Pools.md) is a list.
 It also has other nifty stats like the pool's fee, minimum payout and server location.

 #### Q: What does "pool weight" mean in XMR-Stak?